About shyness and shy children

 - Encourage playdates, either at your house or a friend’s house.
-If your child is invited to a friend’s house, he might feel more comfortable if you go with him at first.
-You could gradually reduce the time you spend with him at other people’s houses.
+If your child is invited to a friend’s house, they might feel more comfortable if you go with them at first.
+You could gradually reduce the time you spend with your child at other people’s houses.

 - Practise show-and-tell or class presentations with your child at home.
-This will help your child feel more comfortable when she has to stand up in front of her class.
+This will help your child feel more comfortable when they have to stand up in front of their class.

 - Encourage your child to do some extracurricular activities.
-Try to find ones that encourage social behaviour – for example, Scouts, Girl Guides or sport.
+Try to find ones that encourage social behaviour – for example, Scouts, Girl Guides or a team sport.

-- Coach your child before social gatherings – for example, ‘People are going to want to talk with you today.
+- Coach your child before social gatherings so they know what to expect – for example, ‘People are going to want to talk with you today.
 Remember to look at Uncle Dan when he’s talking.
 If you don’t, he might think you’re not listening to him’.

 - Avoid negative comparisons with more confident siblings or friends.

-- Help to build your child’s self-esteem by encouraging even small steps towards being less shy.
+- Build your child’s self-esteem by encouraging even small steps towards being less shy.

 When shyness might be a problem

-Your child’s shy behaviour might be a problem if it’s causing him (or you) a lot of distress and/or getting in the way of daily life.
-For example, shyness might be a problem if:
+Your child’s shy behaviour might be a problem if it’s causing them a lot of distress and/or getting in the way of daily life.
+For example:

-- you or your child can’t go places because of his shyness
+- You or your child can’t go places because of their shyness.

-- your child says he feels lonely but doesn’t know how to join in with other children
+- Your child says they feel lonely but doesn’t know how to join in with other children.

-- your child feels he can’t answer or ask questions in class.
+- Your child feels they can’t answer or ask questions in class.

 Shyness or something else?

-It’s a good idea to talk to your child and family health nurse (for young babies and toddlers) or your child’s teacher (for preschoolers and school-age children) to consider other possible reasons for your child’s behaviour.
+It’s a good idea to talk to your child and family health nurse or GP or your child’s teacher about other reasons for your child’s behaviour.

-- A child with a language delay might show signs that she wants to speak to people – for example, looking for eye contact or trying to make social connections – but get frustrated that she can’t be understood.
+- A child with a language delay might show signs that they want to speak to people – for example, looking for eye contact or trying to make social connections – but gets frustrated that they can’t be understood.

-- A child with a hearing impairment might not hear or respond to what people are saying, or have trouble following instructions.
+- A child with hearing loss might not hear or respond to what people are saying or have trouble following instructions.

-- A child with autism spectrum disorder (ASD) might have difficulty reading social cues, might not play in the same way as other children and might seem uninterested in social contact.
+- An autistic child might have difficulty reading social cues, might not play in the same way as other children and might seem uninterested in social contact.